USEPA/WNTR/documentation/gis.rst

 Coordinate reference system
 --------------------------------------

-It is important to understand the coordinate reference system (CRS) of geospatial data.
+The coordinate reference system (CRS) of geospatial data is important to understand.
 CRSs can be geographic (e.g., latitude/longitude where the units are in degrees) or projected (e.g., Universal Transverse Mercator where units are in meters).
 GeoPandas includes documentation on managing projections at https://geopandas.org/en/stable/docs/user_guide/projections.html.